AdilHayat21173/-Collaborative-Filtering-Implementation/Readme.md

 indices: An array containing the indices of the 6 nearest neighbors.

 steps 8:
-        Give one move it recommend the 5 movies.
+        Give one moive and  it give  5 movies as recommended.